moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

 ![SimpleContract Confirmation](/images/builders/interact/ethereum-api/precompiles/batch/batch-7.webp)

 The phrase **"tanssi"** should appear underneath it.
-You repeat the above steps with an id of "2" and you should see **"hello"**.
+You can repeat the above steps with an id of "2" and you should see **"hello"**.
 Congratulations!
 You have interacted with a function with the Batch Precompile.

 ### Combining Subtransactions {: combining-subtransactions }